insidewhy/process-pool/README.markdown

 [![Circle CI](https://circleci.com/gh/ohjames/process-pool.png)](https://circleci.com/gh/ohjames/process-pool)

-process-pool allows you to maintain a set of sub-processes with a cached state then multiplex them over several CPU cores.
+process-pool allows you to maintain a set of sub-processes with a cached state, creating a process pool that can be used to efficiently delegate work over multiple CPU cores.

 ## Using process pool